The Game of Golf

 - Par 4: The most common hole type, requiring two solid shots to reach the green.

+- Par 5:Par 5: These are longer holes which test both power and strategy.
+Sometimes, players try to reach the green in fewer shots, but this comes with extra risk.
 A round of golf is as much a walk through carefully crafted scenery as it is a competition.
-Trees, lakes, and rolling hills are not just obstacles but part of the beauty that makes each course unique.
+Trees, lakes, and rolling hills are not merely obstacles but part of the charm that makes each course unique.

 The Equipment

-Golf is distinctive in its reliance on specialised equipment, most notably the set of clubs.
-A golfer may carry up to 14 clubs during a round, each designed for specific distances and purposes.
+Golf stands out because of its special equipment, especially the set of clubs.
+Players can carry up to 14 clubs in a round, each made for different distances and uses.

 - Driver & woods: Built for long shots and maximum distance from the tee or fairway.